 The choices are paralyzing.
 Flea market or scarecrow contest?
 Pumpkin regatta or studio tour?
 Yodeling contest or dachshund

 You can't do it all, but you can do a lot.
 Just go on a power trip — to two, even three festivals in one day.

-If you want to cram in as many fall festivities as possible before cold weather arrives, here's a guide to the best places to be each weekend in 2013.
+If you want to cram in as many fall festivities as possible before cold weather arrives, here's a guide to the best places to be each weekend.

 If you want to stay overnight, make reservations as soon as possible.
 And before setting out, call or check websites for festival highlights and plan around them.

 The first time I went power tripping was the weekend after Labor Day, when Northfield holds its Defeat of Jesse James Days, the historic village of Mantorville holds Marigold Days and the Minnesota River

 college town of St. Peter holds the Rock Bend Folk